RaoNagaraj/es6/README.md

 # ES6
-An introduction to ES6 features to get you up to speed with what the future will look like — things have changed and the `ES6` spec has added syntax that devs will love.
-It's **wise to adopt today** what **we'll see tomorrow**.
+An introdcutory repo to ramp you up with `ES6` features, tools and syntax.
+Check back from time to time as

 ## Table of Contents
 * [ECMA Brief History](#history)